Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

         This text becomes uppercase
     {% endfilter %}

-Go to the :doc:`filters<filters/index>` page to learn more about the built-in filters.
+Go to the :doc:`filters<filters/index>` page to learn more about built-in filters.

 Functions